 By consequence, the proposed funding model consists of a menu of cost items from which applicants will choose according to the activities they want to undertake and the results they want to achieve.
-The first two items, "project management and implementation" and "transnational project meetings" are cost items that all types of Strategic Partnerships may apply for, as they are meant to contribute to costs that any project will incur.
+The first item, "project management and implementation" is a cost item that all types of Strategic Partnerships may apply for, as they are meant to contribute to costs that any project will incur.
+With the exception of School Exchange Partnerships, Strategic Partnerships may also apply for specific funding to organise "transnational project meetings".
 The other cost items can only be chosen by projects that will pursue more substantial objectives in terms of intellectual outputs/products, dissemination or embedded teaching, training and learning activities.
 Additionally, if justified by the project activities/outputs, exceptional costs and costs for participation of persons with special needs can be covered.

 The total project grant is a variable amount, defined by multiplying 12 500 EUR by the duration of the project (in months), and capped at 450 000 EUR for projects with duration of 36 months.
+Exceptionally, for School Exchange Partnerships a ceiling of 16 500 EUR per year and per participating school will apply at project level.
+Funds for support to participants with special needs, as well as Exceptional costs covering high travel costs will not count towards the funding cap for School Exchange Partnerships.